AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Which Is Better?

-It’s a good idea to get full coverage insurance so that you can get your damages and medical costs paid for in covered claims and so you can be reimbursed for accidents with uninsured motorists, theft, vandalism, and hail.
+It’s a good idea to get full coverage insurance so that you can get your damages and medical costs paid for in covered claims.
+With full coverage, you can also be reimbursed for accidents with uninsured motorists, theft, vandalism, and hail.
 Liability insurance on its own applies only to the other party’s property damage and injuries, so you are personally responsible for any costs beyond your policy’s limits.

 Which Is Required by Law?